A Very English Scandal (TV series)

-A Very English Scandal is a British television comedy-drama series.
-The three-part 2018 serial is based on John Preston's 2016 book of the same name.
-It is a dramatisation of the 1976–1979 Jeremy Thorpe scandal and more than 15 years of events leading up to it.
+A Very English Scandal is a 2018 British three-part historical drama created and written by Russell T Davies, based on John Preston's 2016 book of the same name.
+It is a dramatisation of the 1976–1979 Thorpe affair and more than 15 years of events leading up to it.

 The producers followed up A Very English Scandal in 2021 with the series A Very British Scandal, about the Argyll divorce case.
+On November 20, 2023, it was announced Blueprint would produce a third Scandal series, A Very Royal Scandal, based on the infamous Prince Andrew interview with Emily Maitlis.